ialexies/tempchat/README.md

 - Server polls SQLite database every second
 - New messages are broadcast to all connected clients
 - Keepalive messages sent to maintain connection

+### Reply to Messages

+The application supports replying to specific messages, similar to Facebook Messenger:

+- **Desktop:** Hover over any message to see the reply button
+- **Mobile:** Long press (hold for 500ms) on any message to see the reply menu
+- **Reply Preview:** When replying, a preview of the original message appears above the input field
+- **Message Display:** Replies show an inline preview of the original message with the sender's avatar and a truncated message text
+- **Navigation:** Click on a reply preview to scroll to and highlight the original message

 ### Database Migration